 You’re getting just as many bells and whistles as well.
 The Alienware Aurora R8 is highly customizable and upgradable, and it comes with a well-implemented and easy-to-access chassis for tinkerers out there.
 That certain eases the pain of its price tag in the long run.

 And, what a price tag it is.
 This potent package does come at a hefty price, setting you back $2,000 or more in the US, which is a premium purchase for most people.
 Considering that you’ll find equally powerful alternatives for much cheaper than its asking price, it’s a harder price to swallow for those with less flexible budgets.

-Is it worth it?
-We think it is.
-We’ve put the Alienware Aurora R8 through its paces and, if you’re looking for a high-end gaming PC, we think you’ll want to take a deeper look at what it can do.
+If you can afford it however, the Alienware Aurora R8 is certainly worth its steep price of entry.
+We put the Alienware Aurora R8 through its paces so you can take a deeper look at what it can do.

 Here is the Alienware Aurora R8 configuration sent to TechRadar for review:

 CPU: 3.6GHz Intel Core i7-9700K (8-core, 12MB cache, up to 4.9GHz)